jnuho/mkdocs/docs/blog/posts/Implement-Cat-vs.-Non-cat-Classifier-on-EKS.md

     - I've yet to explore Pytorch implementation to classify Cat vs. Non-cat.

-I tried to focus on **`Kubernetes` implementation**, which I consider myself to be more competent, especially configuring `external access` into the application in different Kubernetes environments - Cloud(EKS), On-premise (microk8s, minikube, docker-compoise)
+I tried to focus on **`Kubernetes`** implementation, which I consider myself to be more competent.
+I configured `external access` into the application in several different ways depending on Kubernetes environments - Cloud(EKS), On-premise (microk8s, minikube, docker-compoise)